piyushg-07/submission-portal/readme.md

   - Environment variables for easy configuration.
   - Ready for future enhancements like notifications, deadlines, and soft deletes.

+- **Advanced Features**
+     - Implement a notification system for students when their assignment is reviewed.
+    - Add a soft delete feature for assignments instead of hard deleting them.

 ## 2. Installation and Setup

 ### 2.1 Prerequisites